-- Star Trek: The Next Generation.
+Stephen Colbert: Well, what can you expect from a slave-banging, Hitler-loving queer?* Star Trek: The Next Generation.
 Jean-Luc Picard, facing a Witch Hunt of a hearing, quotes the investigator's father speaking out against just such actions.
-The prosecutor takes the usage of her idolized father's quote against her so poorly that the admiral presiding over the trial leaves immediately and dismisses all charges.
+The investigator takes the usage of her idolized father's quote against her so poorly that her superior watching immediately leaves and ends the investigation.

 - Tales from the Crypt:

 - There was another episode with a young thug (who may be undead) who does the same thing with the quotes of various religions.
-For instance, at one point he attributes "first come, first serve" to Buddha Guatama.
+For instance, at one point he attributes "first come, first serve" to Guatama Buddha.

 - This is wonderfully discussed in a The West Wing episode where the President takes apart a woman who made her radio career on this type of thing.

 Bartlet: I like your show.
 I like how you call homosexuality an abomination.

 Dr. Jenna Jacobs: I don't say homosexuality is an abomination, Mr. President, the Bible does.